deeksha0642/pull-request/README.md

-# pull-request
-repository for practicing pull request
+"# pull request practice \n\n this repository is for practicing the git hub pull request workflow"-